 If someone is asking you to be his or her AA sponsor, before saying yes, you should make sure that you have what it takes to be a good AA sponsor.
 Below are some ways that you can be a good AA sponsor.

 To learn how to be a good AA sponsor, you must first learn how to be even-tempered.
-Being even-tempered is important as an AA sponsor because you will be the listening ears to a vulnerable recovering alcoholic.
+Being even-tempered is important as an AA sponsor because you will be the listening ear to a vulnerable recovering alcoholic.

 Good AA sponsors have also been attending 12-step AA meetings for quite some time and fully understand the 12-step program.
 By having such extensive knowledge of the AA 12-step program, you will be able to guide someone else through the program.